I’m Anisha Kamble.

 Thank you, have a nice day

-Also, God forbid you to talk to the domestic help there the way Indians are used to talking to their ‘bai etc.
+Also, God forbid you to talk to the domestic help there the way Indians are used to talking.

 Coming from the land of “moral police” it’s quite surprising to see that people in America will openly hold hands/hug/kiss each other in public.